Robert W. Whitmore

 BS 1986 in Mechanical Engineering

-A native of Iowa City, IA, Mr. Whitmore graduated from The University of Iowa in 1986 with a B.S. degree in mechanical engineering.
+Robert W. Whitmore was born in Iowa City, IA and raised in Davenport, IA prior to graduating from the University of Iowa in 1986 with a B.S. degree in mechanical engineering.
 As a student, he was inducted into Tau Beta Pi, national engineering honor society, and Pi Tau Sigma, international mechanical engineering honor society.
-He also earned an M.S. degree in mechanical engineering from the University of Minnesota.
+He also earned an M.S. degree in mechanical engineering from the University of Minnesota in 1988.

 Mr. Whitmore has presented seminars at the UI College of Engineering to aspiring Engineering students, including a Randall and Barbara Meyer “Grabbing the Globe” Seminar in 2006.
 He and his wife, Molly, have supported endowed scholarships in both Engineering and Nursing at the UI, of which Mrs. Whitmore is a graduate.
 Mr. Whitmore has given numerous national presentations to audiences that include the National Academies in Washington D.C. and the Board of Science Technology and Economic Policy National Symposium.